uugengiven/man-bid/md/week01/intro_to_commandline.md

 We have used `Get-ChildItem` to get a list of items in a directory.
 We can also use `Get-Item` to get a single item.
 Using `Get-Item` by default only shows certain information.
 To see the full list of everything that `Get-Item` returns, add `| Format-List -property *`.
 This will show you everything that is tracked on a file.

 You might then assume `Set-Item` would let you change these values.
 While `Set-Item` is a real command that does set values, it specifically is disabled when using files.
-Almost every other aspect of Powershell can use `Set-Item`, however.
+Almost every other type of resource  (object) in Powershell can use `Set-Item`, however.

 ###	Reading/Writing text files

 What if we wanted to read or write what is in a file?
 Especially, how do we write to a file if we can't use `Set-Item`?
 For that, we use `Set-Content` and `Get-Content`.

 > Have students create a text file using Notepad.
 Have them print the contents of the file using `Get-Content`.
-Then have them put new text into the text file, first replacing the existing text with `Set-Content`, then by appending using `Add-Content`.
+Then have them put new text into the text file, first replacing the existing text with `Set-Content`, then appending using `Add-Content`.
 Try to have students figure out how to append before explaining.

 ###	Powershell profiles

 As you become more comfortable with the command line and doing system work in general, customizing your workspace will become very important.
-Powershell has very nice customization available through your Powershell Profile.
+Powershell has very nice customization available through your Powershell profile.
 This profile lives in your documents folder, inside `%USER_PROFILE%\Documents\WindowsPowershell\Microsoft.Powershell_profile`

 By default, this file doesn't exist, so nothing is loaded.
-If, however, you create the `WindowsPowershell` folder, then type in `notepad $profile` you will be taken to a blank profile that you can begin to fill in with useful variables and functions that Powershell will then have access to.
+If, however, you create the `WindowsPowershell` folder in your Documents folder, then type in `notepad $profile` you will be taken to a blank profile that you can begin to fill in with useful variables and functions that Powershell will then have access to.

-We haven't yet gone over what variables and functions are in Powershell yet, but we will soon.
-In the meantime, let's walk through creating a function that will help us download files from Youtube.
+We haven't yet gone over what variables and functions are in Powershell, but we will soon.
+In the meantime, let's walk through creating a function that will help us download files from YouTube.

 > Walk students through Get-YoutubeMP3 by using youtube-dl.
 This will require students to get youtube-dl working on their system and put it in a place that they can access.
 An example of Get-YoutubeMP3 is available at my [Github](https://github.com/uugengiven/PowershellProfile)